 Are the AQHA internships paid?

 Yes.
 The pay comes out to about $1,900 per month.
 AQHA reimburses for any work-related travel expenses.
+We do not provide a travel allowance for your move to Amarillo.

 What do I do if I’m interested in an AQHA internship?